-The feature codes that appear in Meridian 2 within each layer are detailed in chapter 6.
+The feature codes that appear in Meridian 2 within each layer are detailed in chapter 6 of the technical specification.
 The individual layers are described below.

 NOTE: Names or numbers appear in all layers as attributes.
 The roads layer is the first hierarchical layer; the other layers will be manipulated to fit in the following 1-8 hierarchical order.